-'Only players and clubs punished' - Klopp
+Premier League bosses criticise Fifa ruling

 Manchester City face being without first-choice goalkeeper Ederson for Saturday's Premier League match at Leicester.
 That could mean a rare appearance for 36-year-old Scott Carson, as second-choice keeper Zack Steffen is unavailable because of a positive coronavirus test.

+"We are going to wait until tomorrow - right now I'm thinking they'll play," said Guardiola.

+"Hopefully they can play.
+We wait to see tomorrow if there is some good news."

-It is also set to affect Premier League clubs beyond the weekend, with Chelsea defender Thiago Silva and Manchester United midfielder Fred set to be prevented from playing in the Champions League next Tuesday.
+The ruling could also affect Premier League clubs beyond the weekend, with Chelsea defender Thiago Silva and Manchester United midfielder Fred set to be prevented from playing in the Champions League next Tuesday.
 Chelsea host Zenit St Petersburg; Manchester United travel to Swiss club Young Boys.

 'Nobody cares'